Durable, efficient precast wall panels.

 Determining insulation thickness for r-value.

 The insulation thickness can be adjusted to increase or decrease the desired thermal insulating property.
 The concrete surrounding the insulation can also be increased or decreased depending on the structural demand on the walls.
 Typical insulated wall panel cross-sections of concrete to insulation to concrete are 6-3-3, 6-4-3, 3-3-6, 4-3-3, and 4-4-4.
-The Wells preconstruction and engineering team can be guides for adjustments to achieve the desired thermal properties or structural demand.
+The Wells preconstruction and engineering team can provide guidance on adjustments to achieve the desired thermal properties or structural demand.

 Ideal Project Types for Prefabricated Wall Panels